martinabbott/event-driven-microservices/README.md

 The forwarding address is obtained from the following.
 ![alt text](https://github.com/martinabbott/event-driven-microservices/blob/master/images/ngrok.png "ngrok forwarding address")

+NOTE: In order to create the Event Grid subscriptions you will need to have the 3 instances of ngrok running and the 3 instances of the Azure Functions runtime running locally (one for C#, one for JavaScript and one for Python) as the webhook endpoints need to be available when creating the subscriptions in the Azure Portal.

 ## Running the demo
 In the postman folder are two collections, one for publishing data to the cart and one for checking data in the order collection.